swo/greek_corpus/README.md

+**To do**:

+- Revamp tsv writer in terms of objects, so that all the functionality gets wrapped into each group of words

 # Most common Greek words

 I pulled lists of the most common Greek words appearing in a corpus of web